mackenziekinzel/Calculator/README.md

       a.
 Now, all of your buttons will be hooked up to the touchDigit method

-#### 5. Create a variable "digit" within your method and set it equal to the title of its sender, the button
+#### 5. Create a var "digit" within your method and set it equal to the title of its sender, the button

       a.
 Use "let" instead of "var" in this case